Where do we BEGIN?

 Here is a sample of the schedule I sent out:

-If you want to download the PDF that has active links attached to any of the websites mentioned - please click on my FREE RESOURCE LIBRARY page and sign in!
+If you want to download the PDF that has active links attached to any of the websites mentioned – please click here!

 I consider this schedule to be very self-guided and not mandatory by any means.
 If you are required to send work/lessons, I included an editable version of this schedule on the freebie page as well so you can customize it to suit your needs.

 What kind of lessons can be done from home?

 I have categorized some ideas and options for different subject areas below.
 I hope this helps!